trustedtomato/decharge/packages/sx/README.md

   </body>
 </html>
 ```
+You can use any "export default"-ed Preact component as route
+(because the route will be rendered using Preact),
+but using tsx is the easiest way to define one.

 #### Dynamic routing = routes outputting multiple pages
 You can have route paths like `about/[author].tsx` or even